-CA Final Indirect Tax Amendments for May 2024 ICAI Exams
+CA Final Indirect Tax Amendments for May 2026 ICAI Exams

-Amendment 1 – valuation of Goods
+Amendment 1 – Valuation of Goods

-CBIC issued a circular on 5th Feb 2020 with regards to the valuation of Second Hand Machinery
+CBIC issued a circular on 5th Feb 2020 with regard to the valuation of second-hand machinery.
+The following guidelines shall be followed:

 (a) All imports of second-hand machinery or used capital goods will be ordinarily accompanied by an inspection or appraisement report issued by an overseas Chartered Engineer or equivalent, prepared upon examination of the goods at the place of sale.